Lordoxez/opera-gx-nitro/README.md

 - Free & Easy To Use

 ## ✍️ Usage
-1. Enter your session ID in `session.txt`
+1. Enter your session ID in `config.json`
 2. Open `main.py` (u need a lot of braincells for this)

 ## ⚠️ DISCLAIMER